xuan-jun/PlanNUS/course-viewer/Database/README.md

       - `Due Date` : Due Date of the assignment
       - `Level` : Level of the module. [level_1k, level2k, level_3k, level4k]
       - `stress_score` : Currently a random number associated with the stress score of the assignment
+      - `Instructor` : Instructor teaching the module
+      - `Email` : Email of the instructor teaching the module

 * **Example Call**: